rydmike/adaptive_theme_demo/README.md

 <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/design_colors_2.png" alt="Design colors 2" />

 Now that we have our platform adaptive `ColorScheme` defined we can start using it and defining our adaptive application theme.
-First let's quickly look at how we can use the theme in our app, once we have defined.
+Before we do so, let's look at how we will use the theme in our app, once we have defined it even further below.

 ## MaterialApp

-The `MaterialApp` for our simple example app looks like this:
+The `MaterialApp` for our adaptive theme demo app looks like this:

 ```dart
 class AdaptiveThemeDemoApp extends StatefulWidget {